-Johnson County proposed \$23,176 for repairs and maintenance expense, which, according to its testimony, reflects its average annual expense in recent years.
-There are six maintenance expense accounts included in the system of accounts for small gas utilities.
-A review of those accounts in Johnson County's 2011 annual report shows that its test year repairs and maintenance expense was \$17,555.
-A review of those accounts in Johnson County's annual reports for the years 2007 through 2010 shows annual amounts ranging from a low of \$1,424 in 2008 to a high of \$21,288 in 2009.
+Johnson County proposed \$23,176 for repairs and maintenance expense, which, according to its testimony, reflects its average annual expense in recent years.25 There are six maintenance expense accounts included in the system of accounts for small gas utilities.26 A review of those accounts in Johnson County's 2011 annual report shows that its test year repairs and maintenance expense was \$17,555.
+A review of those accounts in Johnson County's 2007 through 2010 shows annual amounts ranging from a low of \$1,424 in 2008 to a high of \$21,288 in 2009.
 The average for those four years was \$11,778, approximately half the amount proposed by Johnson County and nearly \$6,000 less than the actual test year amount reported in its 2011 annual report.
-Based on these levels, we will limit Johnson County's repairs and maintenance expense to its actual test year expense of \$17,555.
+Based on these levels, we will limit Johnson County's repairs and maintenance expense of \$17,555.